Legharihasham/BotApp/README.md

 If you encounter any issues:

-- Ensure your Google Gemini API key is valid
+- Ensure your Groq API key is valid and has free quota remaining
 - Check that the PDFs and web content have been processed by running `process_pdfs.py`
 - Verify that the `embeddings` directory contains the FAISS index files
 - Make sure all required packages are installed